-- (1) This Article supplements Articles 49 to 53 and includes definitions for the purposes of those Articles. - (2) A copy of a copyright work (other than an accessible copy made under Article 49 or 50) shall be taken to be accessible to a visually impaired person only if it is as accessible to him or her as it would be if he or she were not visually impaired. - (3) An "accessible copy", in relation to a copyright work, means a version which provides for a visually impaired person's improved access to the work. - (4) An accessible copy may include facilities for navigating around the version of the copyright work but may not include - (a) changes that are not necessary to overcome problems caused by visual impairment; or - (b) changes which infringe the right (provided by Article 108) not to have the work subjected to derogatory treatment. - (5) "Approved body" means an educational establishment or a body that is not conducted for profit. - (6) "Visually impaired person" means a person - (a) who is blind;

-- (b) who has an impairment of visual function which cannot be improved, by the use of corrective lenses, to a level that would normally be acceptable for reading without a special level or kind of light; - (c) who is unable, through physical disability, to hold or manipulate a book; - (d) who is unable, through physical disability, to focus or move his or her eyes to the extent that would normally be acceptable for reading; or - (e) who has a learning disability that mainly affects reading. - (7) The form in which or the procedure in accordance with which, any notice required under Article 51(7) or (8) must be given, may be prescribed.
+- (1) This Article supplements Articles 49 to 53 and includes definitions for the purposes of those Articles. - (2) A copy of a copyright work (other than an accessible copy made under Article 49 or 50) shall be taken to be accessible to a visually impaired person only if it is as accessible to him or her as it would be if he or she were not visually impaired. - (3) An "accessible copy", in relation to a copyright work, means a version which enables a visually impaired person to access the work, including accessing it as feasibly and comfortably as a person who is not visually impaired.11 - (4) An accessible copy may include facilities for navigating around the version of the copyright work but may not include - (a) changes that are not necessary to overcome problems caused by visual impairment; or - (b) changes which infringe the right (provided by Article 108) not to have the work subjected to derogatory treatment. - (5) "Approved body" means an educational establishment or a body that is not conducted for profit. - (6) "Visually impaired person" means a person - (a) who is blind; - (b) who has an impairment of visual function which cannot be improved (for example, by the use of corrective lenses) and which prevents the person from enjoying a copyright work to substantially the same degree as a person who does not have that impairment; - (c) who is unable, through physical disability, to hold or manipulate a book; - (d) who is unable, through physical disability, to focus or move his or her eyes to the extent that would normally be acceptable for reading; or - (e) who has a learning disability that mainly affects reading.
+12 - (7) The form in which or the procedure in accordance with which, any notice required under Article 51(7) or (8) must be given, may be prescribed.